 Annual Cash Incentive.
-Executive officers and certain other employees are eligible to receive annual cash incentives (bonuses) each fiscal year based on the Company's attainment of objectives set by the Compensation Committee at the beginning of the fiscal year.
-The annual cash incentive target for each position, expressed as a percentage of base salary, is based on both salary range and level within the organization.
-As a general rule, as an executive's level of management responsibility increases, the portion of his or her total compensation dependent on Company performance as measured by business objectives increases.
+Executive officers and certain other employees are eligible to receive annual cash incentives (bonuses) each fiscal year based on the Company's attainment of certain Company performance objectives set by the Compensation Committee at the beginning of the fiscal year.
+The annual cash incentive target for each position, expressed as a percentage of base salary, is based on both salary range and level within the organization, and therefore does not change annually.
+As a general rule, as an executive's level of management responsibility increases, the portion of his or her total compensation dependent on Company performance increases.